-With just four million people (estimated to be 4.3 million in 2010) in a landmass roughly the same size as Great Britain, New Zealand was forced to impose strict limits on public spending, including transport.
-The acute congestion in Auckland, the country's second city after its capital Wellington, however, led to the development of an integrated rapid transit and bus network.
+With just four million people (estimated to be 4.3 million in 2010) in a landmass roughly the same size as the UK, New Zealand was forced to impose strict limits on public spending, including transport.
+The acute congestion in Auckland, the country’s second city after its capital Wellington.
+However, led to the development of an integrated rapid transit and bus network.

 Auckland is New Zealand’s fastest-growing region with a population of 1.3 million.
 A new dedicated high-speed North Shore park-and-ride busway will serve this area.